openaq/aqi-hub/docs/indices/taiwan.md

 ### Daily AQI

 The reported daily AQI is the maximum sub-index value calculated for each pollutant of the day.
 The concentrations of each pollutant in a day are averaged over the specific period to determine sub-index values.
-The equation used for calculating sub-indices is not provided.
+The equation used for calculating sub-indices is not provided in Taiwan's documentation.

-In general, an 8 hour averaging period for O<sub>3</sub> is used to report the AQI.
-However, there are a few areas in which using a 1 hour averaging period for O<sub>3</sub> is beneficial for further precaution.
-In these areas, a sub-index value may be calculated using a 1 hour averaging period in addition to the value calculated using the standard 8 hour averaging period.
+In general, an 8-hour averaging period for O<sub>3</sub> is used to report the AQI.
+However, there are a few areas in which using a 1-hour averaging period for O<sub>3</sub> is deemed beneficial for further precaution.
+In these areas, a sub-index value may be calculated using a 1-hour averaging period in addition to the value calculated using the standard 8-hour averaging period.
 The maximum sub-index value is reported.

-A 1 hour averaging period for O<sub>3</sub> is used when AQI values are calculated to be 301 or higher, as opposed to using an 8 hour period.
-A 24 hour averaging period for SO<sub>2</sub> is used to calculate AQI values of 200 or greater, as opposed to a 1 hour period.
+A 1-hour averaging period for O<sub>3</sub> is used when AQI values are calculated to be 301 or higher, as opposed to using an 8-hour period.
+A 24-hour averaging period for SO<sub>2</sub> is used to calculate AQI values of 200 or greater, as opposed to a 1-hour period.

 ### Real-time AQI

 MOENV also reports real-time AQI values to issue early warnings to the public and offers data for hourly monitoring.
 The real-time concentration for each pollutant is calculated based on varying equations and compared to the breakpoint concentration table to determine the sub-index.
 The maximum sub-index is equal to the real-time AQI value and leading pollutant.

-For O<sub>3</sub> using an 8 hour averaging period, the real-time concentration is equal to the value of the last 8 hour moving average rounded to the nearest integer.
-For example, for an 8 hour average concentration published at 9 a.m., data from 1 a.m. to 8 a.m. was averaged.
+For O<sub>3</sub> using an 8-hour averaging period, the real-time concentration is equal to the value of the last 8-hour moving average rounded to the nearest integer.
+For example, for an 8-hour average concentration published at 09:00, data from 01:00 to 08:00 was averaged.

-For O<sub>3</sub> using a 1 hour averaging period, the real-time concentration is equal to the monitoring data at the time of reporting.
+For O<sub>3</sub> using a 1-hour averaging period, the real-time concentration is equal to the monitoring data at the time of reporting.
 A rounding convention is not specified.

 For PM<sub>2.5</sub> and PM<sub>10</sub>, the real-time concentrations are calculated using the following equation: